 - Allows you to print and/or save your tax return

-- Allows you to use direct deposit, so your refund is received faster
+- Allows you to use direct deposit, so you receive your refund more quickly

 - Allows for a paperless filing of your tax return

 Am I eligible to use Wisconsin e-file?

 Most full-year, part-year, and non-residents may electronically file their Wisconsin income tax return using the Wisconsin e-file system, but a list of exceptions can be found

 If you were invited to participate in our WisTax for Individuals pilot program, see this Common Questions page for more information.

 What do I need before I begin to use Wisconsin e-file?

 - Your Forms W-2, W-2G and 1099

 - Your financial institution account number and routing number, if you choose direct deposit for your refund or direct withdrawal for an amount owed